 How To Do Things With Documents

-Familiarly, speech act theorists such as Reinach, Austin and Searle distinguished between different types of language use.
+As we have seen, speech act theorists such as Reinach, Austin and Searle distinguished between different types of language use.
 First, we can use language to describe things.
 Second, we can issue instructions or commands or requests or entreaties designed to bring it about that certain things happen in the future.
 And third, we can baptize or promote or license people, thereby (roughly) bringing about immediate changes in their status.

-But there are also ways of doing things with documents.
+But, as we have seen in Chapters 7 and 8, there are also ways of doing things with documents.
 Spoken descriptions may be written down and their content published.
 Agreements of the sort which in former times might have been sealed by handshake are concluded, today, through signatures on a piece of paper.
 The testimony of a witness before a court, similarly, is captured in a written record, which may in its turn become the object of further legal processes giving rise to further documents which become joined together in document complexes gradually expanding over time.
 To be skilled in legal process is to have the ability to navigate through a world that is shaped by such evolving complexes of documents.

 In writings on speech act theory, the various ways we have of doing things with documents have hitherto been seen (more or less tacitly) as incidental accompaniments to speech.
 When we look more closely, however, then it becomes clear, that in the law and in many other areas of human activity, documents – and especially documents joined together in larger document complexes often containing non-textual elements of various kinds – engender new sorts of collaborations between large numbers of human beings and allow human actions to be extended in new sorts of ways across both time and space yielding consequences which would have been unattainable – indeed inconceivable – in a world in which we had to rely on speech and human memory alone.